Concept-Based Dictionary Learning for Inference-Time Safety in Vision Language Action Models: Introduction

-This observation suggests that VLA safety is especially amenable to representation-level intervention: if we can identify and bound a safe region within the fused latent representation space, unsafe activations can be constrained far more reliably than in open-domain models.
-Our method operationalizes this idea by constructing a concept dictionary from intermediate activations, decomposing hidden states into interpretable safe and unsafe directions, and projecting each representation into this space where unsafe components are attenuated or gated to ensure activations remain within calibrated safe limits.
-In doing so, the fused activations are kept inside the safe region throughout the perception–action pipeline, providing a unified defense against both risk sources identified earlier, namely explicit harmful instructions and adversarial jailbreaks, and directly addressing the limitations of prior input- and output-level defenses by intervening where unsafe intent first emerges.

 This work proposes a post-deployment, plug-and-play firewall for VLAs that performs interpretable, coefficient-level intervention via a calibrated concept dictionary.
-We further provide a theoretical understanding of why concept-based intervention is stable and generalizable in high-dimensional VLA models (Appendix~\ref{app:theoretical}).
+We further provide a theoretical understanding of why concept-based intervention is stable and generalizable in high dimensional VLA models (Appendix~\ref{app:theoretical}).
 Our main contributions are:

-(a) \textbf{Methodology.} We introduce an interpretable, representation-level defense that constructs a calibrated concept dictionary from fused activations and applies coefficient-level interventions to bound model states within a safe region.
-This plug-and-play framework requires no retraining, generalizes across embodiments, and ensures timely and stable mitigation.
+(a) \textbf{Methodology.} We introduce an interpretable, representation-level defense that constructs a calibrated concept dictionary from fused activations, triggers intervention using a global harmfulness score, selectively attenuates the top-k highest risk concept coefficients, and reconstructs a sanitized latent while preserving off dictionary residual information.
+This plug-and-play framework requires no retraining and enables timely, fine-grained safety intervention at inference time.

 (b) \textbf{Empirical Validation.} We evaluate our framework on harmful-instruction benchmarks and adversarial jailbreak suites, where it establishes new state-of-the-art baselines for VLA safety.
 Our results show substantial reductions in harmful action rates while preserving benign task performance, delivering the first unified defense effective across both explicit unsafe instructions and adversarial jailbreaks in embodied systems.